o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/DCC/Substance/readme.md

 ## Revision Info:

 - This is the first working Proof of Concept

-- This version is only the integration patterns for configuration, settings, launch and boostrapping.
+- This version is only the integration patterns for configuration, settings, launch and bootstrapping.
 No tooling within Substance is implemented yet.

 - Currently only the latest version of Substance Designer installed via Adobe CC has been tested: 12.1.1 build 5825 commit 9adecf0b Release (2022-05-31).

 - This should work with other modern Adobe versions in the same Adobe install location:

   - C:\Program Files\Adobe\Adobe Substance 3D Designer\Adobe Substance 3D Designer.exe

 - See the Appendix if you are trying to work with older legacy versions.

 ### Getting Started